Tungabhadra River: Cultural significance

-According to a Hindu mythological legend, after killing the demon Hiranyaksha, Varaha Swamy (the third incarnation of Vishnu) felt very tired.
+According to a Hindu mythological legend, after killing the demon Hiranyaksha, Varaha (the third incarnation of Vishnu) felt very tired.
 He took rest on the region now known as Varaha Parvatha.
 When he sat on that peak, sweat began flowing from his scalp.
-The sweat which flowed from the left side of his scalp became the Tunga river, and the sweat which flowed from his right side became Bhadra River.
+The sweat which flowed from the left side of his scalp became the Tunga River, and the sweat which flowed from his right side became Bhadra River.

 The confluence of Tungabhadra and Krishna River is a holy pilgrimage site - The Sangameswaram Temple.
-The Jogulamba Temple(dedicated to Devi) is present near Alampur village.
-The Sangameswaram Temple (Dedicated to Shiva) is present in Kurnool District, Andhra Pradesh.
+The Jogulamba Temple (dedicated to Devi) is present near Alampur village.
+The Sangameswaram Temple (Dedicated to Shiva) is present in Kurnool district, Andhra Pradesh.

 There are many holy places all along the rivers, primarily the temples of Saiva cult on the banks of the Bhadra and all the cults on the banks of the Tunga.
-Sringeri Sharada Peetham established by the Adi Shankaracharya is the most famous one on the left bank of the Tunga, about 50 km downstream of its origin.
-The earlier Shringeri Sharada Peetham established by Adi Shankaracharya is at Koodli, the place of confluence of Tunga and Bhadra rivers.
+Sringeri Sharada Peetham established by the Adi Shankara is the most famous one on the left bank of the Tunga, about 50 km downstream of its origin.
+The earlier Shringeri Sharada Peetham established by Adi Shankara is at Koodli, the place of confluence of Tunga and Bhadra rivers.
 Hampi one of the important heritage locations being listed by UNESCO is on the banks of the Tunga Bhadra River.
-Nava Brindavan, an island where the final resting location of nine holy Madhva saints is in the midst of the Tunga Bhadra River.
-One can view the Tunga Bhadra River from famous Yantroddaraka Hanuman Temple at Hampi.
-Virupaksha Temple is also on the banks of the Tunga Bhadra River.
-The resting spot of Vasudendra Teertha is also on the banks of Tunga Bhadra River at Kenchangudda, Siruguppa.
-Manthralayam Sree Raghavendra Swamy Muth in Kurnool District and Alampur District, Jogulamba is the presiding deity at this holy place of Alampur- known as Dakshina Kashi, are the other important pilgrimage centres.
-There is a cluster of Nava Brahma temples constructed by the early Chalukyas.
+Nava Brindavana, an island where the final resting location of nine holy Madhva saints is in the midst of the Tunga Bhadra River.
+One can view the Tunga Bhadra River from famous Yantrodharaka Hanuman Temple, Hampi.
+Virupaksha Temple, Hampi is also on the banks of the Tunga Bhadra River.
+The resting spot of Vasudendra Teertha is also on the banks of Tungabhadra River at Kenchanagudda, Siruguppa.
+Manthralayam Raghavendra Math in Kurnool district and Alampur District, Jogulamba is the presiding deity at this holy place of Alampur- known as Dakshina Kashi, are the other important pilgrimage centres.
+There is a cluster of Nava Brahma temples constructed by the early Chalukya dynasty.